tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Take a moment to show the model summary and the number of total trainable parameters in the model.
 Highlight the following:

-* This neural network is very large due to the number of input features and the choice of 100 hidden notes.
+* This neural network is very large due to the number of input features and the choice of 100 hidden nodes.
 Each input feature is connected to each hidden node, so that results in the total number of training parameters in the model.

 * Dimensionality reduction techniques such as PCA may improve the model performance and model size.